JWST unveils heavily obscured (active and passive) sources up to z~13: Introduction

 \section{Introduction}

-The statistical identification of galaxies at various cosmic epochs is key to understand their formation and evolution.
+The statistical identification of galaxies at various cosmic epochs is key to understanding their formation and evolution.
 In the deepest extragalactic fields, multiwavelength observational efforts (from the X-ray to the radio spectral region) allowed for a reconstruction of the distinct galaxy populations and their formation history.
 The measurement of the star formation rate density (SFRD) is a key finding (e.g. \citealt{madaudickinson}).
 The SFRD peaked at $z\sim1-3$ and then descended quickly to the current period.
-However, recent studies have suggested that the portion of the SFRD hidden by dust and so unaccounted for by optical/UV surveys at $z > 2$ is not negligible and is likely to increase with redshift at least up to $z\sim5-6$ (e.g. \citealt{Novak_2017}, \citealt{Gruppioni_2020}).
+However, recent studies have suggested that the portion of the SFRD hidden by dust, and so unaccounted for by optical/UV surveys at $z > 2$ is not negligible and is likely to increase with redshift at least up to $z\sim5-6$ (e.g. \citealt{Novak_2017}, \citealt{Gruppioni_2020}).
 Thus, a thorough investigation of high redshift galaxies is crucial for our comprehension of the early epochs of galaxy stellar mass growth.

 The more traditional method of analyzing sources at $z > 3$ relies on their broadband colors, as they allow to identify the presence of a brightness drop (i.e. the Lyman Break or the Lyman Forest).
 Such objects are known as Lyman-Break Galaxies (LBGs).
 Although this method is relatively simple to use, it is also significantly incomplete and contaminated.
-In particular, the LBG selection is known to be significantly biased towards relatively young massive and starforming galaxies \citep[$M_*\gtrsim 10^{11}M_\odot$;][]{vanDokkum,Bian}.
+In particular, the LBG selection is known to be significantly biased towards relatively young massive and starforming galaxies citep[$M_*\gtrsim 10^{11}M_\odot$;][]{Giavalisco02,Shapley11,Dunlop13}, missing the heavy dust obscuration in the UV spectral region.
+As a result LBGs are actually more likely to exclude the more massive galaxies due to their increased dust content (e.g. \citealt{Whitaker17}).